gSchool/ada-developer-skills/00-welcome-to-ada/09-wk01-activity-study-techniques.md

 ## Learning Goals

-By the end of this lesson, we will be able to...
+By the end of this lesson, you will be able to...

-- Develop a set of study tools, skills, guidelines for themselves
+- Develop a set of study tools, skills, guidelines for yourself

 ## Past Experiences and Study Tools